xuankimtran/docs-1/pages/katalon-studio/docs/ddt-at-test-case-level.md

 ---
-title: "Data-driven testing at test case level"
+title: "Data-driven testing at test case level (PoC)"
 sidebar: katalon_studio_docs_sidebar
 permalink: katalon-studio/docs/ddt-at-test-case-level.html
 ---

 > Important:
 > * This Proof of Concept (PoC) is not ready for production use.
 We recommend using this PoC for evaluation purposes only.
-> * Download Katalon Studio version [8.2.2.alpha](url).
+> * Download Katalon Studio version [8.1.2.alpha](https://github.com/katalon-studio/katalon-studio/releases/tag/v8.1.2.alpha).

 Data-driven testing (DDT) at the test case level allows you to add one or more data files and manage data binding at the test case level.